 If braces are required, Dr. Perry L. Brooks or Dr. Seth R. Brooks can apply these to the teeth to start the process.
 Braces are sets of metal brackets glued to the teeth with a strong adhesive.
 A wire is run through these brackets, which can be tightened as needed.
 Over time, this gradually pulls the teeth into alignment, creating a straighter smile for functional improvement.

-Once the teeth are closer to the ideal arrangement, Norman and Moore patients will be scheduled for their corrective jaw surgery.
+Once the teeth are closer to the ideal arrangement, our Norman, Moore and Oklahoma City metro area patients will be scheduled for their corrective jaw surgery.
 To prevent any pain or discomfort, patients will be put to sleep under general anesthesia, so they don’t feel a thing during the procedure.

 After the patient falls asleep, Dr. Perry Brooks or Dr. Seth Brooks will begin by surgically separating the jaw.
 These are a few different ways to do this, but two of the most common are segmentalism and the single-piece method.